seveagjan/toposnow/README.md

 The relationship of these terrain parameters with SSC was examined by conducting a correlation analysis with optical satellite data acquired by Landsat-9 from the hemispheric summer season.
 The following outcomes were expected:

-- SSC, represented by NDSI, shows a correlation with the different terrain parameters, for example: Snow cover is less distributed across South-exposed slopes, in lower elevations as well as in steep terrain.
+- SSC, represented by NDSI, shows a correlation with the different terrain parameters, for example: Snow cover is less distributed across south-exposed slopes, in lower elevations as well as in steep terrain.
+-

 ## GIS workflow